As a Nutrition professional, I get a lot of questions about supplements.

 If you supplement with magnesium, do not take it at the same time as zinc, calcium, and/or iron.
 It can interfere with the absorption of these.

-Not only is it not necessary if you eat a healthy diet (which should be your main focus if nutrients are a concern), but the efficacy of the multi-vitamin has a low absorption rate.
+Not only is it not necessary if you eat a healthy diet (which should be your main focus if nutrients are a concern), but the efficacy of the multi-vitamin is low due to it's absorption rate.

 Save your money and skip the multi-vitamin altogether.

 You should only be supplementing if a healthcare professional has told you to do so.

 Vitamins and minerals work synergistically to boost bioavailability.

 Adding more of one to your diet does not mean it will be properly absorbed, and it can negatively impact other vitamins and minerals.